 Mino ware Mino yaki

-From the second half of the 17th Century, containers for use in normal life started to be produced, and taihaku was fired with white glaze to give the appearance of the whiteness of the porcelain.
-In the final years of the Edo Period, porcelain production began, and translucent fieldspar porcelain came to be produced.
+From the second half of the 17th century, household receptacles for daily use started to be produced and taihaku was fired with white glaze to give a white appearance for the porcelain.
+In the final years of the Edo period, porcelain production begun and translucent feldspar porcelain came to be produced.

 General Production Process

 - 1. Clay kneading Clay with adequately homogenized hardness and moisture is kneaded little by little while rotating.
 The rotation serves to remove the air from inside the clay.
 Clay kneading is also known as "chrysanthemum kneading" because after kneading, the clay resembles chrysanthemum petals.

 - 2. Casting Mino ware is mainly produced by potter's wheel casting, hand forming or slab casting.
 Mass production is carried out using a great variety of templates, from prototype models to working molds.
 A "blow mold" produces muddy clay inside a concave plaster mold.
 "Pressure casting" is a method of casting by using compressed air to send clay mud to a plaster mold.
 Other molds that may be used include mechanical lathe molds, fully-automatic molds and press molds.